fanluo12/LC/Backtracking/README.md

 ## 473. Matchsticks to Square && 698.
 Partition to K Equal Sum Subsets
 ### 698. Partition to K Equal Sum Subsets

+## 1239.
+Maximum Length of a Concatenated String with Unique Characters
+1. Define global variable result
+2. Backtrack helper function, first judge if there is no duplicate for current concatenation string with helper function and update max length.
+Next if index reaches end or contains duplicate, return.
+Then for loop through array list, concat strings to backtrack
+3. Define duplicate judgement function, input current concat string and use letter array to represent.
+If letter array digit more than 1 then return false